julienmartin84/phpThumbnails/README.md

 # phpThumbnails
 A php script for images thumbnails generation.
 Work with jpg, png and gif files.
+Make sure to have at least php v5.6 and the gd extension activated.
 The project already contains some images for a quick demo.

 ## How to use